-Our mission has always been to provide the highest quality water and the most dependable service at the lowest possible cost.
+Our mission has always been to provide high quality water and dependable service at the lowest possible cost.

-NTMWD is a wholesale water provider serving more than 1.6 million people across 90 communities in 10 North Texas counties.
-The rate water users pay varies by each city we serve as it sets the rates.
+NTMWD is a wholesale water provider serving more than 1.6 million people across nearly 90 communities in 10 North Texas counties.
+The rate paid by water consumers varies by each city we serve as it sets customer rates to cover the wholesale cost as well as local system costs.

 To ensure a reliable, uninterrupted water delivery now and in the future, ongoing investments are needed to maintain our existing system and plan for and build additional water projects and infrastructure.